 When used as directed, an insect repellent containing DEET (diethyl-toluamide) can safely keep bugs at bay.
-Use it sparingly on children, and don't use it on babies younger than 2 months old.
-The concentration of DEET in the repellent should be 10-30 percent.
+Spray it sparingly on children, and don't use it on babies younger than 1 year.
+The concentration of DEET in the repellent should not exceed 10 percent.
 (Products vary, so be sure to check the label.)
 Apply repellent to exposed skin and cuffs, collars, and socks.
 Don't spray it on faces or hands (to prevent ingestion) or abraded or irritated skin.
 You should apply the repellent just before your child enters a wooded or bushy area.
-Do not reapply more often than once a day.
+Do not reapply more often than instructed on the product label.
+When your child comes indoors, have him wash or bathe thoroughly to remove all traces of repellent.